alee2602/alee2602/README.md

 ⚡ I´m a third-year Computer Science student at Universidad del Valle de Guatemala

-🌱 I am quite disciplined and eager to learn.
+🌱 I am quite disciplined and always eager to learn!
 Currently, I am learning about mobile and web development.

 🔭 At the moment, my areas of interest are front-end development and data analysis.